 Proper removal and disposal of ACMs will be included in the ECR.
 ACMs which are friable, or which will be disturbed or removed by renovation or demolition must be removed and disposed in accordance with Federal and Territorial regulations by firms and individuals properly licensed for the work.
-If asbestos should become apparent once construction begins, procedures align with Territory and local abatement procedures as well as HUD and the Environmental Protection Agency (EPA) requirements will be followed.
+If asbestos should become apparent once construction begins, procedures aligning with Territorial abatement procedures and HUD and the Environmental Protection Agency (EPA) requirements will be followed.
 HFA will conduct a mini bid to select and retain a qualified and certified asbestos inspector to assess suspected ACMs to be disturbed and identified subsequent to execution of the contract.
 Costs for additional assessment and/or removal will be handled as a change order to the Construction Contractor.
 All asbestos abatement shall be done in accordance with EPA requirements for air pollution prevention and OSHA requirements for worker protection.
-The contractor will provide HFA and the Construction Manager with a copy of the Asbestos Waste Disposal Manifest for all ACMs removed from the site, as a condition precedent to final payment.
+The contractor will provide HFA and the Construction Manager with a copy of the Asbestos Waste Disposal Manifest, in accordance with RCRA, for all ACMs removed from the site, as a condition precedent to final payment.